WuJessica7/NomNom/README.md

 ```
 npm start
 ```
 You should be ready to go now!
 There's a handful of recipes waiting for you.
+Hopefully it (slowly) opens automatically.
+If not, it's waiting for you in localhost:3000 on your browser.

 ## Contributors
 Risa Sun\